Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Endoscopic examination of the esophagus, stomach and duodenum is used to assess varices and severity of bleed if any.

 Endoscopy is also used for periodic surveillance endoscopy in patients with cirrhosis.

 Ultrasonography-based transient elastography is a new noninvasive technology to detect clinically significant portal hypertension but requires further studies.

 Emergency Treatment in Cases of Portal Hypertension

-Severe variceal bleed can be life threatening and needs immediate resuscitation and restoration of fluid volume.
+Severe variceal bleed can be life-threatening and needs immediate resuscitation and restoration of fluid volume.

-Airway should be protected, especially in unconscious patients to prevent aspiration of the blood into the lungs.
+The airway should be protected, especially in unconscious patients to prevent aspiration of the blood into the lungs.

 Control of Bleeding

 Variceal bleeding may cease spontaneously in as many as 50% of patients.
 Rebleeding is known to occur in 40% of patients within 6 weeks.